berkmancenter/classifurlr/doc/classification_api.md

 Classification API
 ==================

-This API allows any third party to submit HTTP request/response data for a URL and retrieve our best guess of the availability of that URL.
+This API allows any third party to submit HTTP transaction data (request/response data) for a URL and retrieve our best guess of the availability of that URL.

 Classifurlr uses many classification modules together in order to make a determination.
 Some modules can use machine learning and user feedback to improve.